-Briton Hammon was a black slave to John Winslow, a military general and governor of the English colony of Massachusetts.
-In 1747, he received his owner’s “permission”–more likely his order–to enlist on a cargo ship.
+Briton Hammon was enslaved to John Winslow, a military general and governor of the English colony of Massachusetts.
+In 1747, he received his enslaver’s “permission” – more likely his order – to enlist on a cargo ship.
 The vessel left Boston in December for a journey to the Caribbean.
 Five months later, it shipwrecked off the coast of Florida.
 While they looked for help, the crew was attacked by an indigenous band that killed all except Hammon.

 After another five weeks in indigenous captivity, Hammon escaped onto a Spanish ship.
 He was brought to Cuba, then a Spanish colony.
 Here, Hammon was likely enslaved to the Spanish governor.
 When he refused Spanish naval duty, he was imprisoned in Havanna for more than five years.
 All in all, he spent about a decade in Cuba.

 Hammon escaped on an English warship and subsequently served in the British Royal Navy.
 Thirteen years after his disappearance, he reencountered General Winslow in England and returned with him to Massachusetts.
 His motive for doing this was likely poverty or fear of being reenslaved by force.
-After his return, he married a female slave and had at least one child.
+After his return, he married an enslaved Black woman and had at least one child.

 The Narrative of Briton Hammon

 However, his depiction of his indigenous and Spanish captivities allowed Hammon to question the legitimacy of robbing someone of their liberty.
 Moreover, he stressed that both his indigenous and Spanish captors treated him well.
-One can read this as a covert critique of his treatment as a slave in Massachusetts.
+One can read this as a covert critique of his treatment as an enslaved man in Massachusetts.
 Finally, he used his experiences in Florida and Cuba to present himself as an Englishman and Protestant Christian.

 Publicizing his narrative thus gave Hammon access to Boston’s Anglo-Protestant print culture. it also allowed him to claim an identity not fully determined by his race and social status.